 CRM isn’t just customer focused; it also helps you developing closer, more insightful relationships with your suppliers.
 You can keep contact details on your CRM platform.
 You get complete visibility of orders.
 You can track product pricing over time and so optimise for your needs.

-This reduces costs, optimizes timescales, and over time drives up the quality of your relationship with your suppliers.
+This reduces costs, optimises timescales, and over time drives up the quality of your relationship with your suppliers.

 CRM for sales?
 Of course.
 But the deep and actionable insights that your CRM provides – real-world, real-time information that loads and primes your future sales is surely compelling enough a reason for marketeers to make CRM a priority.
 Read more about how CRM can help you deliver the right propositions to the right people at the right time and in the right way in our CRM for Marketing Whitepaper.